Aaron Horkey Dead Man Printers Proof

 Dead Man - Printer’s Proof

-Shown is a printers proof of the recent Aaron Horkey illustrated art print Dead Man.
-Print was originally commissioned by Alamos Drafthouse for the showing of the film by the same name, directed by Jim Jarmusch.
+Shown is a printers’ proof of the Aaron Horkey illustrated art print Dead Man produced for a showing of the Jim Jarmusch film by the same name.

 Printed via giclée by Geoff Graham of Graham Editions with letterpress filigree border by Gerald Lange of The Bieler Press.
 Printed on 505 gsm Somerset Velvet Photo Enhanced paper, a 100% cotton, acid-free sheet.
 Print measures 6-15/16 inches wide by 16-1/2 inches long.

-Signed and numbered by the artist, and includes gocco print on reverse indicating this as the first collaboration with publisher, Dead Arts Publishing.
-Both editions, Alamos Drafthouse and Dead Arts Publishing, went out-of-print upon release.
+Signed and numbered by the artist; includes gocco print on reverse indicating this as Horkey’s first collaboration with publisher Dead Arts Publishing.

 Non Libri Sed Liberi